grandamariusz/osu-wacom-linux/README.md

 # parameters
 - Area percentage: from 0 to 100 (accepts floats)
-- Area's placement on the X axis: from 0 to 100 (accepts floats)
+- Area's placement on the X axis percentage: from 0 to 100 (accepts floats)
-- Area's placement on the Y axis: from 0 to 100 (accepts floats)
+- Area's placement on the Y axis percentage: from 0 to 100 (accepts floats)
 - Left-handed mode (tablet rotated 180 degrees): y / n

 # how to execute the script